 I was once working on a database where a series of operations took about eight days to complete.
-By looking at the longest running queries and running them through a query plan generator we realized the database could benefit from a new index.
+By looking at the longest-running queries and running them through a query plan generator we realized the database could benefit from a new index.
 The optimizer estimated the query cost would drop from 300,000 operations to 30!
 We implemented the index and took the entire operation from eight days to two hours.
-Needless to say, we were very happy to get the performance boost.
+Needless to say, we were very happy to get a performance boost.

 For this example consider the index in the back of a book.
 It’s pretty simple to use.
 Just scan for the subject you’re interested in, note, and flip to those pages in your book.

-The keys for this index are the subject words we reference.
-The index entries consist of the key and page number.
+The keys to this index are the subject words we reference.
+The index entries consist of the key and page numbers.
 The keys are in alphabetical order, which makes really easy for us to scan the index, find an entry, note the pages, and then flip the book to the correct pages.